 Look at the digital artists in your niche and study how they price their work.
 Doing so should give you a sense of how you can approach pricing.
 This isn’t to say that your competitors determine the price of your art, but you’d know what your target audience is used to paying for, for your kind of art.

 The fine print: Licensing your artwork

 When looking for how to make money with digital art, another thing you must sort on priority is your licensing approach.

 Also, look into how you’ll protect your work.
 Consider adding watermarks to your files.
 Here are a few plugins you could use.
 You can also protect your art with the DMCA.
 Here’s DMCA’s official WordPress plugin to help you.

 How to make money with digital art: A few power moves

-- Offer personalizations: Some personalizations can be done at scale without involving too much time or effort — adding initials or a note to a printable, for instance.
-Art buyers happily pay for these subtle customizations.
+Likewise, if you sell a printable, you can launch a personalization upsell.
+Some personalizations can be done at scale without involving too much time or effort — adding initials or a note to a printable, for instance.
+Art buyers happily pay for these customizations.
 And these can add to your income significantly.

-- Create custom artwork (commissioning): Once you’ve established yourself, stay open to taking custom artwork requests, because there are art lovers who love to own art that’s only theirs!
+Creating custom artwork (commissioning) is yet another idea to diversify your income.
+Once you’ve established yourself, stay open to taking custom artwork requests, because there are art lovers who love to own art that’s only theirs!
 Here, you basically work as a freelancer.
 As a freelance artist, you can also find potential clients for such artwork projects on platforms like Upwork.
 Freelancing can bring you a steady income.